pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

 # Training agent workflows with RL using Trinity-RFT

-AgentScope exposes a `learn` interface to train agent workflows using reinforcement learning (RL).
+AgentScope exposes a `tune` interface to train agent workflows using reinforcement learning (RL).
-The `learn` interface leverages [Trinity-RFT](https://github.com/modelscope/Trinity-RFT), which supports training agents with minimal code changes.
+The `tune` interface leverages [Trinity-RFT](https://github.com/modelscope/Trinity-RFT), which supports training agents with minimal code changes.

 ---